ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/c64a897f-c786-4553-9674-9fd79de36b4e)

-Port 2000 still opened.
-To close it we need to disable bandwidth-server.
+Port 2000 is still open.
+To close it, we need to disable the bandwidth-server.

 ![image](https://github.com/user-attachments/assets/f7c4f090-1286-4664-95f6-93c3967ee7df)

 ![image](https://github.com/user-attachments/assets/1b25ea58-6383-45ad-b86b-f24387a53fd3)

-Now we have only our ports opened and 23 (telnet port for shell connection).
+Now we have only our ports open and port 23 (telnet port for shell connection).

 ## 1.4 It suppose that some scanners start by scanning the known ports and pinging a host to see if it is alive.